 “You know that feeling when you meet someone and they just crawl up under your skin and move into your head?
-They become an itch you can’t scratch, a ghost you can’t evict, and every moment, from that moment on, is just a little bit different?
+They become an itch you can’t scratch, a ghost you can’t evict, and every moment forever after is just a little bit different?
 Such has been my beautiful burden since the night I met Poppy.”

 Eli clears her throat and stubs out the joint we’ve been sharing.
 We’re in her apartment and it’s everything you want to believe an ageing hippie’s home would be: the ceiling is a forty year old jungle of plants, souvenirs of life and love clutter shelves and windowsills.
 There’s a potter’s wheel in the corner and no fewer than three cats doze in a knot on a worn velvet sofa, emerald green and threadbare.
 It’s sunny and peaceful high above the busy street and my hair and clothes will inevitably smell like incense when I leave.
 I rest my hands in my lap, I have been taking notes as we’ve talked and smoked; we are already on our second pot of tea, and I want her to go on.
 Poppy is the story I’m here for.

 “When she’s near me, still, I’m a bundle of nerves, raw and open.
 You know?
 She likes it, she relishes the way I freeze up and blush, imagine me, blushing!
 She’s a vixen, you know the type.
 Always quick to ruffle my hair and kiss me just to make it worse.”

 Eli opens the wooden box on the table between us and begins to roll a second joint.

 “She was impossibly cool.
 I always thought she resembled her name, a breezy, tangled vine of a girl.
 We were so young back then.
 Before you were born, I’d bet.”

 She pauses to run her tongue along the strip of glue on the rolling paper, twisting the ends in a motion so smooth it reveals decades of muscle memory.
 She hands it to me and flicks the box of matches towards me.